mac-theobio/QMEE/Mixed_models.md

 ## Modern and classic approaches

-"Modern" approach to mixed models involves explicitly estimating "random" parameters and their variances (see below).
+The "modern" approach to mixed models involves explicitly estimating "random" parameters and their variances (see below).

 Compared to the [classic ANOVA approach](Mixed_models_Classic_approach.html) to mixed models, the modern approach is: